NavsasPolito/LuNART/README.md

 - Borre, K., Akos, D. M., Bertelsen, N., Rinder, P., & Jensen, S. H. (2007).
 A software-defined GPS and Galileo receiver: a single-frequency approach.
 Boston, MA: Birkhäuser Boston.
   Originally licensed under "GPLv2 or later" and redistributed here under the GNU General Public License, version 3 (GPLv3).

-All modifications and newly written code by Simone Zocca, Alex Minetto, Andrea Nardin, Oliviero Vouch are licensed under the GNU General Public License, version 3 (GPLv3).
+All modifications and newly written code by Simone Zocca, Alex Minetto, Andrea Nardin and Oliviero Vouch are licensed under the GNU General Public License, version 3 (GPLv3).
 See all licence texts in `licences/` for details.
+Special thanks for their contributions and feedback to (in alphabetical orded): Luis Domingo, Francesco Fiorina, Yihan Guo, Luca Morichi, Lorenzo Sciacca.
+All work done under the supervision of professor Fabio Dovis.

 Copyright 2025 NavSAS Group (navsas@polito.it)